ranzhe/ttrss_fullpost/README.md

 This Plugin process ALL articles, except this in the preferences excluded.
 You can specify which feeds should NOT be processed.

+Second thing, it repairs some img links.
+Some sites do: img src="//www.site.com" for safe to get images with http and https.
+So some images wont shown in mobile apps.
+This plugin repairs the links by replace // with http://

 Installation
 ------------------------